instana/nginx-tracing/README.md

 - `nginx` service, which routes all incoming requests to the ...
 - `server-app` service, a simple Spring Boot application that returns `200` to any HTTP request.

-After the agent is bootstrapped and starts accepting spans from NGINX, the resulting traces in the Analyze view will look like the following:
+After the agent is bootstrapped and starts accepting spans from NGINX, the resulting traces are logged into files named `spans-<timestamp_ns>` into the directory `agent/logs` and in the Analyze view will look like the following:

 ![Service dashboard](images/service-dashboard.png)